2014–15 Hofstra Pride women's basketball team

-The 2014–15 Hofstra Pride women's basketball team represents Hofstra University during the 2014–15 NCAA Division I women's basketball season.
-The Pride, led by ninth year head coach Krista Kilburn-Steveskey, play their home games at Hofstra Arena and were members of the Colonial Athletic Association.
+The 2014–15 Hofstra Pride women's basketball team represented Hofstra University during the 2014–15 NCAA Division I women's basketball season.
+The Pride, led by ninth year head coach Krista Kilburn-Steveskey, played their home games at Hofstra Arena and were members of the Colonial Athletic Association.
 They finished the season 20–13, 11–7 in CAA play to finish in a tie for third place.
-They advanced to the championship game of the CAA women's tournament where they lost to James Madison.
-They were invited to the Women's National Invitation Tournament where they lost in the first round to Penn.
+They advanced to the championship game of the CAA women's tournament, where they lost to James Madison.
+They were invited to the Women's National Invitation Tournament, where they lost in the first round to Penn.